 Subject to the provisions of this Act the said Perth Building Lot No. 1 Section E and Perth Building Lot No. 2 Section E together with all buildings thereon and all rights easements and appurtenances thereto belonging are hereby vested in The Perth Diocesan Trustees 2 for an estate in fee simple upon and subject to the trusts and uses declared by the hereinbefore recited Indenture of 10 May 1872.

-[Section 1 amended by No. 34 of 1918 s.
-11.]

 2. Trustees may sell lands

 It shall be lawful for the said Diocesan Trustees at any time hereafter to sell the said lands and premises hereby vested in them or any part or parts thereof and to assure the same to a purchaser freed and absolutely discharged from the trusts and uses declared by the said recited Indenture and no purchaser shall be concerned to see to the application of his purchase money.